a-paulson/BounceBack/README.md

 BounceBack is webchat application for job seeker.
 It offers a chance for users to hone their interview skills, interact with recruiters and discuss job hunting.
 Inspiration came from Slack and Glassdoor.
 BounceBack will be built using Ruby on Rails and React with Flux architecture.
 The minimum viable product will contain the following features:

-- [ ] Account creation and user authentication
+- [x] Account creation and user authentication
-- [ ] Realtime chat with both direct messages, one to one chat, and channels, multiperson chat
+- [x] Realtime chat organized into conversations
-- [ ] High quality seed data for channels and rudimentary chatbots for direct messaging
+- [ ] High quality seed data for conversations and rudimentary chatbots for direct messaging
 - [x] Hosting on Heroku with a custom domain name
 - [ ] A smooth bug free user experience
 - [ ] Appealing CSS styling